Edgware Road tube station (Circle, District and Hammersmith & City lines): Station layout

-The usual service pattern is: platform 1 for outer rail services to Kings Cross, Liverpool Street and beyond, platform 2 for District line trains to Earl's Court and Wimbledon, platform 3 for Circle line to High Street Kensington and Victoria, and platform 4 (inner rail) for Shepherd's Bush Market and Hammersmith.
-This may vary in times of disruption – trains can go east from platforms 1, 2 and 3 and to any of the westbound destinations from platforms 2, 3 or 4.
+The usual service pattern is: platform 1 for Eastbound services to Kings Cross, Liverpool Street and beyond, platform 2 for District line trains to Earl's Court and Wimbledon, platform 3 for Circle line to High Street Kensington and Victoria, and platform 4 for Westbound services to Shepherd's Bush Market and Hammersmith.
+This may vary in times of disruption – trains can go east from platforms 1, 2 and 3 and to any of the westbound destinations from platforms 2, 3 or 4, but only platforms 2 and 3 can be used to reverse trains.

 Services

 Circle line

 Prior to 13 December 2009, the Circle line trains travelled in both directions around a simple loop with 27 stations and 12.89 miles (20.75 km) of track.
-In December 2009 the Circle line was extended to include the Hammersmith & City route from Edgware Road to Hammersmith.
+In December 2009, the Circle line was extended to include the Hammersmith & City route from Edgware Road to Hammersmith.
 Rather than continuously running around the circle, trains now travel from Hammersmith to Edgware Road, generally going around the circle once before terminating at Edgware Road, and returning via the same route; occasional trains may also continue clockwise through Edgware Road to additional stations.
 Service operation was changed to improve reliability and increase the service frequency on the Hammersmith branch.

 The service pattern all day is: